whoiskatrin/sql-translator/README.md

 Tests are defined in the test folder in this project.
 Use NPM to install the Jest test framework and run unit tests.

-1. Input your OPENAI API key in the jest.config.js file
+1. Input your OPENAI API key in the jest.config.js file:

     ```bash
     OPENAI_API_KEY=$YOUR_API_KEY
     ```
-2. Run the test cases
+2. Run the test cases:

     ```bash
     cd sql-translator